 What should employers do if an employee is absent or infected?

 If an employee is infected with COVID-19, the employer must contact the competent Health Authority (Authority).
 Each Italian Region has a dedicated hotline.
 There is currently no specific requirement for employees to inform staff representatives, the whole workforce or customers.
-However, it is recommended that the premises be cleaned and sanitized according to the Authorities instructions.
+However, it is recommended that the premises be cleaned and sanitised according to the Authorities instructions.
 It is also recommended that employers inform clients or third parties who have been in contact with infected employees.
 The Authorities will provide more information on this where relevant.

 Infected employees will be indemnified under regular sick leave provisions (which will be paid by the employer but offset by the National Social Security Agency).